Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization: Background

 \textbf{Decomposing} BO algorithms assume an additive structure for $f$ and optimize the factors of the induced decomposition.
 Classical approaches such as MES~\cite{wang17}, ADD-GPUCB~\cite{addgpucb} or QFF~\cite{NEURIPS2018_4e5046fc} assume a decomposition with a MFS equal to $1$ and orthogonal domains.
 More recent approaches like DEC-HBO~\cite{dec-hbo} are able to optimize decompositions with larger MFS and shared input components.
 Still, the MFS of the decomposition must be low to avoid a prohibitive computational complexity.
 Note that, under some assumptions on $f$, these approaches are provably asymptotically optimal and a subset of them, namely ADD-GPUCB~\cite{addgpucb} and DEC-HBO~\cite{dec-hbo}, can be used in a decentralized context.
+Finally, note that in a recent work, \cite{ziomek2023random} showed that, in an adversarial context, exploiting random decompositions is optimal on average.